sajithmohan/tornado_drizzle/README.md

 `resource`, `action` and `request_id` are manatory values.
 Complete message will pass to resource handler as an input param `data` can be either dict or list object through which we can pass query params or other payload

-drizzle find out resource handler for the resource and executes action function and replay back with return value and incoming `request_id`
+drizzle find out resource handler for the resource and executes action function and reply back with return value and incoming `request_id`
 ```
 {
   "data": {